 - To begin, select the IP Catalog in the Flow

 Navigator of the Vivado IDE.
-This opens the catalog as shown
+This opens the

-Select an IP from the IP Catalog and customize the IP for use in your design using one of the following methods:
+Select an IP from the IP catalog and customize the IP for use in your design using one of the following methods:

-- From the IP Catalog, select the IP and select the Customize IP command from the right-click menu.
+- From the IP catalog, select the IP and select the Customize IP command from the right-click menu.

 - Double-click the selected IP to open the Customize IP dialog box for the selected IP core.

 The Customize IP dialog box shows the various parameters and options available to customize the IP.
 The contents of the Customize IP dialog box varies, depending on the specific IP you select, and can include one or more tabs in which to enter values.

 When you select OK to close the Customize IP dialog box, and confirm the settings you have specified, the IP source files, including the HDL definition of the IP module, are added to your design project and displayed in the IP Sources tab of the Sources window.

 With the IP added to your design, you must generate any files required to support the IP in your design, such as the instantiation template, XDC constraints, and simulation sources.
 These files are referred to collectively as output products.
 See Generating Output Products for IP Cores for more information.